By GERRY BOWLER

 Frontier Centre for Public Policy

-Gerry Bowler taught history at the University of Manitoba for 25 years and is a senior fellow at the Frontier Centre for Public Policy.
+Gerry Bowler is a Canadian historian and a senior fellow with the Frontier Centre for Public Policy.